mactul/powermake/tutorials/03-crossplatform-library/README.md

 However, you may want to add an `include/` folder in this install directory and probably change the default install location.

-Here, exporting the `include/` folder would be easy because we already have separated the headers and the sources, but PowerMake can export public headers even if they are mixed with sources, we just have to specify which header need to be exported.
+Here, exporting the `include/` folder would be easy because we already have separated the headers and the sources, but PowerMake can export public headers even if they are mixed with sources, we just have to specify which header needs to be exported.

 We do that by overwriting the install callback